 Cost of a homebuyer education course

 Many homebuyer education courses charge a small fee that you have to pay for out of pocket.
-Some classes are offered free of charge, either funded by your lender, real estate agent, the U.S. Department of Housing and Urban Development (HUD) or the organization offering the course.

 “I’ve seen these fees range from $25 to $125 or more,” says Samalin, who notes that her organization’s course costs $75.

-Julianelle cautions that a free class you find on your own may not be a HUD-certified course that meets the conditions of the lender or agency requiring you to take it.
+Julianelle cautions that a free class you find on your own might not be a HUD-certified course that meets the conditions of the lender or agency requiring you to take it.
 So, before enrolling in and completing a homebuyer education course, be sure to confirm that it is, in fact, a HUD-approved class.

 How long does a homebuyer education course take?

 Many homebuyer education courses are four to eight hours long — the free Fannie Mae course takes approximately three to four hours.
 A course can usually be completed in one or two days, either online through a website or app or at a brick-and-mortar location like your real estate agent’s or lender’s office, Hendrix-Griffin says.